Mr. Ratburn and the Special Someone

-"Mr. Ratburn and the Special Someone" is the first segment of the first episode of the 22nd season of the animated educational television series Arthur.
-In the episode, Arthur and his friends mistakenly believe their teacher Mr. Ratburn is marrying a woman named Patty who will make him an even tougher educator, only to later learn that he is marrying a kind chocolatier named Patrick.
+"Mr. Ratburn and the Special Someone" is the first segment of the first episode of the 22nd season of the animated edutainment television series Arthur.
+It was the first episode of Arthur to feature a same-sex wedding, a depiction that resulted in two PBS member stations in Arkansas and Alabama choosing not to air the episode's premiere on May 13, 2019.

-The episode, which featured a guest appearance by Jane Lynch, premiered on May 13, 2019.
-The first Arthur episode to feature a same-sex wedding, "Mr. Ratburn and the Special Someone" was generally well reviewed but was not aired by two PBS affiliates in Arkansas and Alabama, and garnered negative responses from some fundamentalist groups.
-It received a nomination for the GLAAD Media Award for Outstanding Kids and Family Programming.
+In the segment, Arthur and his friends mistakenly believe their teacher Mr. Ratburn is marrying a woman named Patty (voiced by guest star Jane Lynch) who will make him an even tougher educator, only to later learn that he is marrying a kind chocolatier named Patrick.
+"Mr. Ratburn and the Special Someone" received positive critical reviews and a nomination for the GLAAD Media Award for Outstanding Kids and Family Programming but garnered a negative response from the Christian fundamentalist website One Million Moms.

 Plot

 Arthur and his friends learn that their teacher Mr. Ratburn is getting married after he receives a phone call during class from someone named Patty.
-Later at the diner, Arthur, Francine, Buster, and Muffy speculate about who would want to marry Mr. Ratburn when suddenly he and Patty appear.
+Later at the diner, Arthur, Francine, Buster, and Muffy speculate about who would want to marry Mr. Ratburn when he and Patty appear.
 Arthur and his friends overhear Patty, who intends to take charge of the wedding planning efforts, say that she intends to toughen Mr. Ratburn up.
 Fearing that a tougher Mr. Ratburn will make their lives more difficult, Arthur and friends make a plan to portray Mr. Ratburn as extremely laid-back, the opposite of Patty's personality, so that she will not want to marry him.

 Arthur and Buster trick Mr. Ratburn into recording himself reading a book for young children, which they then edit over a manipulated photo of him dressed as a hippie.
 Francine delivers the video to Patty, who laughs it off to the kids' surprise.
 Arthur and Francine initiate a plan to connect Mr. Ratburn with the town's librarian, Ms. Turner.
 They visit a chocolate shop where they meet its owner, Patrick, and discuss their plan.
 Patrick is unsure that chocolate can make two people fall in love, but he ultimately supports their plan.
 However, they are unable to trick Mr. Ratburn into visiting the library.
-When he asks them to return a book of love poems for him instead, they slip a note purporting to be from Mr. Ratburn to Ms. Turner into the book.
+When he asks them to return a book of love poems for him instead, they slip a romantic poem purporting to be from Mr. Ratburn to Ms. Turner into the book.
 When she sees that the note is riddled with typos, she returns it to them, unconvinced.

 Having exhausted their other options, Arthur and his friends decide to object to the wedding at the ceremony.
 They back out at the last minute, but in doing so discover that Patty is actually Mr. Ratburn's older sister, not his betrothed.
 At that moment, Mr. Ratburn walks down the aisle with his actual fiancé: Patrick the chocolatier.